On this page:

 Wright State University participates in the Wright Guarantee Tuition Program, which guarantees the same annual cost of tuition, housing, and dining over a four-year college career for new incoming, in-state, degree-seeking undergraduate students.
-If you are a new student starting Summer or Fall 2021 and qualify for the Wright Guarantee Tuition Program, select the Fall Semester (Wright Guarantee 2021-2022) cohort.
-Tuition and housing rates for the 2021-2022 Wright Guarantee are estimates and will not be finalized until Summer 2021.
+If you are a new student starting Summer or Fall 2023 and qualify for the Wright Guarantee Tuition Program, select the Fall Semester (Wright Guarantee 2023-2024) cohort.

 This cost estimator is intended for students assessed general undergraduate or graduate fees.
 Professional students, such as Boonshoft School of Medicine, Doctorate of Nursing Practice, MBA, or School of Professional Psychology students, and students who are not assessed general undergraduate or graduate fees are encouraged to contact their school, college or academic department to obtain the costs and fees related to their program of study.